starknet-io/starknet.js/www/docs/guides/connect_account.md

 Once your provider is initialized, you can connect an existing account.

-You need 2 data pieces of:
+You need 2 pieces of data:

 - the address of the account
 - the private key of this account